UZziell/v2ray-haproxy-docker/docs/HTTP_SOCKS_PROTOCOLS.md

-# HTTP & SOCKS5 Protocols
+# HTTP & SOCKS Protocols

-The HTTP and SOCKS proxy protocols are appropriate for internal usage on the bridge server and port forwarding.
+The HTTP and SOCKS (SOCKS5) proxy protocols are appropriate for internal usage on the bridge server and port forwarding.
 It would expose those ports to the passwordless 127.0.0.1 IP address.
 For example, the command below shows how to use the HTTP proxy on the bridge server.